open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 **Note:** it is discouraged practice, but certain instrumentation libraries might use proprietary context propagation protocols or be hardcoded to use a specific one.
-In such cases, instrumentation library MAY choose not to use the API-provided propagators and instead hardcode the context extraction and injection logic.
+In such cases, instrumentation libraries MAY choose not to use the API-provided propagators and instead hardcode the context extraction and injection logic.